zenaton/zenaton-node/README.md

 #### Boot file

-Next step is to have your Zenaton Agent listen to your application.
+The next step is to have your Zenaton Agent listen to your application.

-The Agent needs to be pointed to a `boot` file which will allow him to infer your programming language (here JavaScript) but also to figure out where your jobs are located when the time comes to run them.
+The Agent needs to be pointed to a `boot` file which will allow it to infer your programming language (here JavaScript) but also to figure out where your jobs are located when the time comes to run them.

 ```javascript
 /* boot.js */